-The online middle school program at Virtual Prep Academy of Indiana at Madison-Grant is a tuition-free program.
-Our Indiana state-approved online middle school program is designed with your child’s success in mind.
+The online middle school program at Virtual Preparatory Academy of Indiana is a tuition-free program designed with your child’s success in mind.
 We offer education for sixth, seventh, and eighth grade in our online middle school curriculum.

 * Course offerings are subject to change and may vary based on school staffing.